kuzzleio/documentation/src/sdk/go/2/core-structs/kuzzle/constructor/index.md

 ## Usage

-In a first step, you have to create a new `connection.Connection` and pass it to the constructor.
+In a first step, you have to create a new `protocol.Protocol` and pass it to the constructor.
 By now the only connection available is `websocket.Websocket`.

 <<< ./snippets/constructor.go